Adversarial training approach for local data debiasing: Preliminaries

 \subsection{Fairness metrics}

-First, we would like to point out that there are many different definitions of fairness existing in the literature~\cite{narayanan21def2018,ACompFairEnInter2018,verma2018fairness,corbett2017algorithmic,dwork2012fairness,joseph2016fairness} and that the choice of the appropriate definition is highly dependent of the context considered.
+First, we would like to point out that there are many different definitions of fairness existing in the literature~\cite{dwork2012fairness,joseph2016fairness,corbett2017algorithmic,narayanan21def2018,ACompFairEnInter2018,verma2018fairness} and that the choice of the appropriate definition is highly dependent of the context considered.

-For instance, one natural approach for defining fairness is the concept of \emph{individual fairness}~\cite{dwork2012fairness}, which states that individuals that are similar except for the sensitive attribute should be treated similarly, and thus should receive similar decisions.
+For instance, one natural approach for defining fairness is the concept of \emph{individual fairness}~\cite{dwork2012fairness}, which states that individuals that are similar except for the sensitive attribute should be treated similarly (\emph{i.e}, receive similar decisions).
 This notion relates to the legal concept of \emph{disparate treatment}~\cite{barocas2016big}, which occurs if the decision process was made based on sensitive attributes.
-This definition is relevant when discrimination is due to prejudices caused by the decision process.
-Therefore, it cannot be used in the situation in which the objective is to directly redresses biases in the data.
+This definition is relevant when discrimination is caused by the decision process.
+Therefore, it cannot be used in the situation in which the objective is to directly redress biases in the data.

 In contrast to individual fairness, \emph{group fairness} relies on statistic of outcomes of the subgroups indexed by \sensAttr{} and can be quantified in several ways, such as \emph{demographic parity}~\cite{berk2018fairness} and \emph{equalized odds}~\cite{hardt2016equality}.
 More precisely, the demographic parity corresponds to the absolute difference of rates of positive outcomes in the sensitive and default groups (for which respectively $\sensAttr{} = 0$ and $\sensAttr{} = 1$):